total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 ## Error Suppression Directives

-The `as` and non-null assertion operators are not the only ways we can lie to TypeScript.
+Assertions are not the only ways we can lie to TypeScript.
 There are several comment directives that can be used to suppress errors.

 ### `@ts-expect-error`